Julia's ground snake

-Julia's ground snake (Erythrolamprus juliae) is a species of snake in the family Colubridae.
+Julia's ground snake (Erythrolamprus juliae) is a species of snake in the subfamily Dipsadinae of the family Colubridae.
 The species is found in the Caribbean, on the Lesser Antilles islands of Dominica and Guadeloupe.
+There are three subspecies.

 Etymology

 The specific name, juliae, is in honor of Julia Cope Collins (1866–1959), who was the only child of American herpetologist Edward Drinker Cope, the describer of this species.

+Classification

+Erythrolamprus juliae belongs to the genus Erythrolamprus, which contains over 50 species.
+The genus Erythrolamprus belongs to the subfamily Dipsadinae, which is sometimes referred to as the family Dipsadidae.
+The relationships of Erythrolamprus species located in northern South America can be shown in the cladogram below, based on molecular DNA analysis:

 Subspecies

+The following three subspecies have been described.